raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 ........
 ```

 The "inductive" approach calculates every possible arrangement that has a queen in position 1 before computing those with a queen in position 2, then 3, then 4.
 When it has done so, it has computed half of the possible arrangements.
-But it has also calculated all of the possible mirror arrangements.
-Therefore, when it has finished computing the above, it has also computed:
+But as we noted above, we can simply make a mirror image copy of each solution found, and thus we do not need to search all of the possible mirror arrangements.

+Therefore, when we have searched all of the arrangements with a queen in positions one through four, we have essentially already searched all of these arrnagements as well:

 ```
 ....4321